Is Water Or Sand Heavier

 The surface tension or cohesive force between water molecules also affects its weight; as this force increases, so does the weight of water.
 Similarly, cohesiveness between grains within a sample also affects its overall weight; as particles become more closely packed together with increased cohesiveness, the sample becomes heavier.
 Lastly, salinity can also influence the weights of both water and sand; when salt concentrations increase in either one, its weight increases due to an increase in molecular mass.
 Thus, it is important to take into consideration all these factors when determining the weights of both materials.

-See also How To Avoid Methanol In Distilling
+See also How To Distill Rosemary Oil

 The Difference in Weight Between Wet and Dry Sand